 THOS.
-D. CHAPMAN
+D. CHAPMAN.

-Victoria,

-Chief Secretary's Office, Melbourne, 12th June, 1874.
+Victoria, Chief Secretary's Office, Melbourne, 12th June, 1874.

 In continuation of the correspondence upon the subject of surveying Banks' Straits, I have the honor to inform you, in reply to your letter of 22nd April, that Captain Stanley reports that it will occupy him the greater part of two seasons to survey "Banks' Straits and the adjoining Coasts."
 He understands that the expression "Banks' Straits and the adjoining Coasts," as specified in the letter under acknowledgment, comprises the space within the limits of 40° 10' and 40° 59' south latitude, and 147° 46' and 148° 33' east longitude, or from Strzelecki Peaks on Flinder's Island to Eddystone Point on the Mainland.
-Within these limits there are, he believes, about 240 miles of coast line; and he adds, that the whole of the numerous bays used as anchorages will require most careful and close sounding.
+Within these limits there are, he believes, about 240 miles of coast line; and he adds, that the whole of the numerous have used as anchorages will require most coast line; and he adds, that the whole of the numerous bays used as anchorages will require most careful and close sounding.